 For leading Australian recruitment agency, Horner Recruitment, delivering workplace safety training and conducting background checks on a diverse candidate base was a time consuming strain on resources.

-Ms Last says having a training system that can be accessed remotely has helped them speed up the compliance process and minimise the manpower needed to manage and prepare such a large volume of candidates for work.
+Ms Last says having a training system that can be accessed remotely has helped them speed up the compliance process and minimise the manpower needed to manage and prepare large volumes of candidates for work.

-“Previously all candidates would have had to come through the door to be inducted.
-By allowing candidates to go through their training at home, all they need is a computer and internet connection and following our own interview process we are able to place them in a role in a quicker timeframe.”
+“Previously all candidates would have had to literally walk through the door to be inducted.
+By allowing candidates to go through their training at home, all they need is a computer and internet connection, and following our own interview process we are able to place them in a role in a faster timeframe.”

 “Different sectors and work sites have different safety requirements that candidates must adhere to and unique dangers they must be aware of.
-By customising workplace safety training programs to our clients’ site or workplace, our clients can be confident that their temp workforce is inducted just as thoroughly as their permanent workforce and this is a major selling point,” she concluded.
+By customising workplace safety training programs to our client’s site or workplace, our clients can be confident that their temporary workforce is inducted just as thoroughly as their permanent workforce, and this is a major selling point,” she concluded.